 Of particular charitable interest, in this season, is the Festival of Trees in Historic Beaufort nearby.
 The Festival benefits from a specially-decorated Holiday tree, donated by the Garden Club.
 Just across the bridge from Beaufort, the Port Royal Sound Foundation Maritime Center also gets a Garden Club tree, decorated by Club members in harmony with the Maritime Centers mission of nourishing and protecting our matchless Lowcountry coastline, inlets and harbors, and the tidal rivers that course through them.

 Good works rely on good contributions, as well as good intentions, so the Garden Club again proves its resourcefulness and energy.
 Every other year, the bi-annual Garden Club Silent Auction converts donated items and services to cash, an event that is as fun as it is worthwhile.
 People look forward to it with pleasure.
 The most recent Silent Auction was such a success, that with the proceeds the Garden Club will landscape the new River Club.
-For the River Club to get its “exterior decoration” at no charge to residents and members exemplifies the sense of service that cheerfully infuses the Garden Club.
+For the River Club to get its “exterior decoration” at no charge to residents exemplifies the sense of service that cheerfully infuses the Garden Club.

 Other Island beautification projects fulfilled by the Garden Club include the impressive and luxurious hanging baskets that festoon the outside of the Clubhouse and Pro Shop.
 Our Tennis Club received new flower beds and shrubs through the efforts of the Garden Club, too.

 The entrance to Callawassie Island was re-imagined and re-planted by the Garden Club just a year ago, and our Welcome Center got the Garden Club treatment, including window boxes that explode with color.